solidjs/solid/documentation/api.md

 </ul>;
 ```

-Events can not be rebound and the bindings are not reactive.
+Events cannot be rebound and the bindings are not reactive.
 The reason is that it is generally more expensive to attach/detach listeners.
 Since events naturally are called there is no need for reactivity simply shortcut your handler if desired.

 ```jsx
 // if defined call it, otherwised don't.